JuliaMolSim/Molly.jl/docs/src/differentiable.md

 In this case it is recommended to split up the simulation into a set of short simulations in the loss function, each starting from the previous final coordinates and velocities.
 This runs an identical simulation but makes the intermediate coordinates and velocities available for use in calculating the final loss.
 For example, the RMSD could be calculated from the coordinates every 100 steps and added to a variable that is then divided by the number of chunks to get a loss value corresponding to the mean RMSD over the simulation.
-Loggers are ignored for gradient calculation and should not be used in the loss function.

 ## Specific interactions